06 Jun 2018 Simon Briggs

 Loopring’s CEO, Daniel Wang commented that trading tokens should be as simple as sending tokens to blockchain addresses.

-He continues: “There is no more trust, deposit, nor withdrawal.
-In the worst case, when a DEX or relayer goes out of business, we can still relax because our crypto-assets are secure and we can always cancel existing orders with another wallet.”
+“There is no more trust, deposit, nor withdrawal.
+In the worst case, when a DEX or relayer goes out of business, we can still relax because our crypto-assets are secure and we can always cancel existing orders with another wallet.”, Wang added.

 Daniel added that DEX’s and non-custodial wallets can work together with the ultimate aim to provide crypto traders with an improved trading experience.

-He explained: “Imagine when users can use their wallet apps to scan a QR code to ‘log into’ a DEX website that doesn’t hold any of their crypto-assets but only the orders associated with their addresses.
-None of these operations will demand user’s trust.”
+“Imagine when users can use their wallet apps to scan a QR code to ‘log into’ a DEX website that doesn’t hold any of their crypto-assets but only the orders associated with their addresses.
+None of these operations will demand user’s trust.”, he explained.

 The Loopring team works on the release of the protocol’s second version, scheduled for the autumn.
 The new version will introduce a separate owner and signer during the ordering process.
 This allows owners to authorize brokers to place orders on their behalf.